RedHatQE/firewatch/docs/cli_usage_guide.md

 # Report a bug for each test failure found in a JUnit file for a step
 $ firewatch report --verbose-test-failure-reporting
 $ firewatch report --verbose-test-failure-reporting --verbose-test-failure-reporting-ticket-limit 100

+# Include additional labels from a file on all issues created.
+All labels must be separated by a new line.
+$ firewatch report --additional-labels-file /some/additional-labels-file
 ```

 **Example of Jira Ticket Created:**